thisissoon/timedance/content/releases/timedance-008-batu.md

 +++

 <!-- Provide a summary/statement below -->
+Timedance returns for its first record of 2017.
+Label boss Batu takes the reigns to present three shapeshifting beat experiments, packed full of twists and turns.

 140g record, mastered by Beau Thomas.
 Black sleeve w/ sticker and centre labels – artwork by Guillaume de Ubéda